Skip to main content

 2. Queue and retry - Don't skip auth, wait for it

-3. Auth code validation - Verify before capture
+3. Auth code validation - verify the code before you capture

 Process Controls

-3. Training - Staff knows auth is mandatory
+3. Training - your staff knows an auth is mandatory

 Win Rate Expectations